 Ready-Made Upside Down Tomato Gardens

-As can be seen by the image above right, the garden structure comes as a self-contained unit without need for erecting a stand or installing a fixture for suspending a planter.
-However, you could argue that they are nothing more than a portable growbag suspended upside down.
-Im not sure if they provide as much benefit as a hanging planter such as the topsy turvy planter seen in the image to the left which is perhaps more portable and space-saving than the tomato garden which requires some convenient floor space to erect it.
+As can be seen by the image here, this garden structure – by Hammacher – comes as a self-contained unit without need for erecting a stand or installing a fixture for suspending a planter.
+However, you could argue that they are nothing more than a portable grow bag suspended upside down.
+I’m not sure if they provide as much benefit as a hanging planter such as the topsy turvy planter seen in the image to the left which is perhaps more portable and space-saving than the tomato garden which requires some convenient floor space to erect it.

 These hanging tomato planters seem to be more popular than the garden generally, mainly because of costs I imagine and also because they may be considered more practical for people living in apartments where they are generally less intrusive ie. they can be suspended from a strong wall bracket on a small balcony or rood terrace helping conserve floor space.
 I have even had one of these planters growing indoors in my conservatory during the winter suspended from one of the cross beams.